xyiorgyx/Mongodb-challenge/README.md

 # Mongodb challenge

 ## Description
 This server acts as social media data storage.
-It allows users to be saved as well as their information.
-This information includes user and user inforamtion, thoughts, adding friends toother accounts and reactions to their thoughts.
+It allows users to be save as well as update, and delete their information.
+This information includes user and user information, thoughts, adding friends accounts and reactions to other users thoughts.

 ## Instructions